Eastern bluebonnet: Taxonomy

 A fourth has been once again classified as a separate species, the Naretha bluebonnet.

 Where each subspecies overlaps there is a substantial amount of integration between the subspecies.

 Description

 The eastern bluebonnet is a medium-sized parrot with prominent crest-like head feathers.
-All bluebonnets have a mostly olive-grey to brown upperbody, foreneck and breast, with the outerwing and leading edge to the folded wing being dark blue, a blue forehead and face.
+All bluebonnets have a mostly olive-grey to brown upper body, foreneck and breast, with the outerwing and leading edge to the folded wing being dark blue, a blue forehead and face.
 The bill is pearl grey, the cere is light grey, iris colour is brown-grey, and the feet and legs are dark grey.
 There is no seasonal variation in the plumage and there are no similar looking species to the bluebonnet parrot.